Agentic Memory

 This visualization compares standard vector-based RAG architectures against our Hybrid GraphRAG pipeline.
 Relying purely on vector similarity often fails for complex, multi-hop queries.

-By integrating a Graph Database (Neo4j/SpacetimeDB) with temporal metadata, Agentic Memory excels at tracking evolving state ("When did we switch to SQLModel?"), multi-hop logic, and exact keyword precision, outperforming standard baselines on complex long-running agent benchmarks.
+By integrating Ladybug (graph store) with a SpacetimeDB temporal sidecar, Agentic Memory excels at tracking evolving state ("When did we switch to SQLModel?"), multi-hop logic, and exact keyword precision, outperforming standard baselines on complex long-running agent benchmarks.

 • ✔️ Avoids token burn on retrieval strategies